 Accredited by SACS, St. Joseph School offers a diversified curriculum as well as a variety of extra-curricular activities.
 Curriculum includes: Art, Computer, Music, Physical Education, Religion, Spanish, and Library.
 Extra curricular Programs include: Athletic Programs for grades K-8, Choir, Band, Forensics, Scouts and SJS Broadcasting & Video club.

 A Before and After School Care Program and Bus service are also available.

 Eight 7th grade students from St. Joseph School have been invited to participate in this year’s Duke Talent Identification Program.
 The Talent Program identifies academically talented 7th graders based on standardized test scores.
 Students must have scored at the 95th percentile or higher on the IOWA tests taken last spring to qualify for the Duke program.
-The students will now take the ACT college entrance exam and may earn recognition at the State level or Grand recognition and be invited to a ceremony at Duke University.
+The students have now taken the ACT college entrance exam and may earn recognition at the State level or Grand recognition and be invited to a ceremony at Duke University.